illinois-cs415/illinois-cs415.github.io/_old_assignments/mp2.md

 #### **The Mortar**
 The Mortar should:
 -	Be an unmoving enemy placed on the ground
--	Randomly launch projectiles above and around it in an arc
+-	Randomly launch projectiles above and around it in an arc **affected by gravity**
 -	The projectiles should cause a small explosion on collision with other objects
 -	The explosions should knock back and reduce the players health on collision **the explosion does not need to have any other effect...e.g. it does not effect the terrain.**